-Hey everyone, I’m Becca, a second-year History student and your JCR President.
+Hey everyone, I’m Becca, a third-year History student and your JCR President.
 I chair meetings of the JCR Committee, make sure your interests are conveyed to the right people in college in everything from welfare to facilities to finance, to make your experience of Tit Hall as great as it can possibly be!
 I also organise the room ballot, and represent Tit Hall students at CUSU Council.
 Currently, I’m liaising with the Alumni Office to make sure that updates on things happening in the wider college community are communicated to the student body, and am in talks with the Senior Tutor about refurbishing the JCR to make it a more comfortable environment for all of us.
 If you have any questions or ideas for ways we could be making college better for you, please don’t hesitate to get in touch!

 Vice President: Jacob Stevens (js2284)